The HistoryAccess.com Interviews:

 A. Twenty-five years!
 Isn’t it awful!?

-Q. You only did “Upstairs, Downstairs” for five years, but it’s what journalists ask about, decades later, yes?
+Q. You only did “Upstairs, Downstairs” for five years, but it’s the topic journalists ask you about decades later, yes?

-Q. When you and Eileen Atkins first developed the idea for “Upstairs, Downstairs,” the idea was for both of you to play maids.
+Q. As you and Eileen Atkins developed “Upstairs, Downstairs,” the idea was for both of you to play maids.
 Why didn’t she act in the show?

-A. She didn’t want to, because she was working in the theater.
+A. She was working in the theater.
 Originally, as you say, we thought we’d play maids; this was just idle, really; but when we actually sold it, and it went into production, we had to really decide if we would do it.
 I chose the part that I had originally thought of for myself, and she simply chose not to do it, she didn’t want to be tied down.

-Q. Was there an exact moment of genesis for the show, an “a-ha” moment?
+Q. Was there a moment of genesis for the show, an “a-ha” moment?

 A. No, it evolved more gradually.
 We had been trying to think of an idea for a television series.
 Certainly it was going to be about something that we understood.
 We had both come from a working class background, and we took a step away from us, into the past, and wrote about what we might have been like in our grandparent’s time.

-Q. That must have been a really interesting experience, to put up on the screen some essence of your own life and examine it through the perspective of the past.
+Q. That must have been an interesting experience, to put on screen some essence of your own life, and examine it through the perspective of the past.

-A. It was.
+A. It was very interesting.
 I like to do that.
 You get some kind of reality and truth.
 You have passion.